zFa3/All-in-Hackathon/README.md

-This is our submission in the All in Hackathon hosted by MLH
+This is our submission in the All in Open Source Hackathon hosted by MLH

 The All in Hackathon or the "hackathon" is a group activity where people work together to create